 Broken bones affect individuals of all ages and occupations, and each year some employees suffer fractures while performing the duties of their job.
 A broken bone can be a severe injury that not only leaves you in extreme pain but also renders you unable to earn a living.
-The Orange County work injury lawyers at the Law Office of Joseph Richards are well-versed in the workers’ compensation laws of California, and we can anticipate and address any obstacles that you may face in filing a workers’ compensation claim due to a broken bone.
+The Orange County work injury lawyers at Law Office of Joseph Richards, P.C. are well-versed in the workers’ compensation laws of California, and we can anticipate and address any obstacles that you may face in filing a workers’ compensation claim due to a broken bone.
 We can advocate aggressively on your behalf to assist you in obtaining the medical treatment and other workers’ compensation benefits that you are owed.
 We have an office in Orange County and a second location in Riverside County, from which we can guide workers throughout Southern California.Types of Broken Bones

 A broken bone is commonly known as a fracture.
 The circumstances under which employees sustain fractures range from the obvious, such as car accidents and slip and falls, to the less obvious, such as a fracture that occurs due to repeated exposure to a certain condition.